secure-foundations/mariposa/README.md

 | rename     | stable   | 61/61 100.0% | 0.02           | 0.0           |
 | reseed     | stable   | 61/61 100.0% | 0.02           | 0.0           |
 ```
-This solver and query pair is expected to be stable.
-The first row is the overall status, which should be `stable`.
+The solver and query pair is expected to be stable, as shown above.
+The first row is the overall status, which considers the status from different mutation methods.
 Each row that follows is a summary of results from a mutation method, which includes the success rate, mean of response times, and standard deviation of response times.
 The success count is also given.
-Using the default configuration, in addition to the original query, `60` mutants are generated for each mutation method, `61/61` means all the mutants succeeded.
+Using the default configuration,`60` mutants are generated for each mutation method in addition to the original query.
+Therefore `61/61` means all the mutants (and the original) succeeded for a mutation method.

 ## Configurations

-The experiment or analysis results could differ drastically based on the specific
+The experiment or analysis results could differ drastically based on the specific configurations.
-configurations.
 Since there are many configuration parameters and easy to lose track, the parameters are loaded from `configs.json`, which provides several predefined settings.
 If one wishes to use a different setting, we recommend extending the `configs.json`, which contains 4 parts.

 ### Experiments

 Under the key `experiments`, there are a few predefined settings on how to run the experiments.

-* `mutations` is the enabled mutation methods, where currently only `shuffle`, `rename`, `reseed` are supported.
+* `mutations` is the enabled mutation methods, where currently `shuffle`, `rename`, `reseed` are supported.
 * `num_mutants` is the number of mutants to generate for each mutation method.
-It is set to `60` In the following example, so `shuffle`, `rename`, `reseed` will each generate `60` mutants, `180` in total.
+It is set to `60` In the previous example, so `shuffle`, `rename`, `reseed` each generated `60` mutants, `180` in total.
 * `keep_mutants` controls whether the mutant will be removed after the experiment.
 Usually only set to `true` for debugging, since mutants can occupy a lot of space.
 * `init_seed` TBD.
 * `exp_timeout` is the time limit in seconds for the solver to run on each mutant.